 …and there are many more.

-☐ Watch this video (7’10”) which includes some repetition and some useful new stuff.
+Optionally, watch this video (7’10”), which includes some repetition and some useful new stuff.

-Photoshop has released new AI-based functionality called Generative Fill.
-To use this, you need an internet connection, and the generative filling (the "calculation") is accomplished online on the Adobe servers.
+Photoshop has released new AI-based functionality like Generative Fill.
+Powerful.
+To use this, you need an internet connection, and the "calculations" are accomplished online on the Adobe servers.

 We are going to add some material to the image both bottom and left.